 The topic is particularly important in 2009 because the housing market is in such turmoil.
 As the expression goes, a rising tide lifts all ships; unfortunately the converse is true today.
 Things can go very wrong in a down real estate market, so extra caution is well-advised.
 Here are our top 10 Self-Defense tips (and of course start with this one: Find an ethical, knowledgeable real estate agent and use his or her advice wisely).

 1. Don’t be the first buyer (or one of the first).
-These days there are no guarantees a community will ever get finished, or sell out.
+Make sure you can translate all your stuff to that location These days there are no guarantees a community will ever get finished, or sell out.
 If it doesn’t get built the way it’s promised, you could be living in a ghost town.
+If that’s not the case make sure movers companies can transport all your stuff to the new location, movers Bradenton manage a huge infrastructure and logistics.

 2. Go with reputation.
 America’s top builders with solid financial numbers are generally a safe bet.
 They have the marketing and financial muscle to finish their communities, and you have less chance for getting burnt.
 Not to say there aren’t many local developers with blue chip reputations.